y2737924daohegua/corber/pages/frameworks/vue.md

 The following changes to your Vue application are required:

 - In `config/index.js`, `assetsPublicPath` must not have a leading slash.
-- If you want to enable `cordova.js` and plugins in livereload, you will need to run:
+- If you want to enable `cordova.js` and plugins in live reload, you will need to run:

 ```bash
   npm install corber-webpack-plugin --save-dev